reality-two/reality2-lora-mesh/WhereToGetComponents.md

 Processors can be divided into two rough classes:

-1) Controllers - most often [Arduino](https://www.arduino.cc/) compatible.
+1) Microcontrollers - most often [Arduino](https://www.arduino.cc/) compatible.
 These can run simple programmes, generally do one thing at a time, are low powered, have little memory, but are very efficient in power usage.

 <img src="./images/arduino.png" style="display: block; margin-left: auto; margin-right: auto; width: 50%;">

-2) CPUs - for more intensive applications where more complex processing is required, a more complete Central Processing Unit is required.
+2) CPUs - for more intensive applications where more complex processing is required, a more complete Central Processing Unit is needed.
 There are many to choose from, but one that is popular is the [Raspberry PI](https://www.raspberrypi.com/) range.

 <img src="./images/raspberrypi.png" style="display: block; margin-left: auto; margin-right: auto; width: 50%;">

-Another that is popular is the [unihiker](https://www.dfrobot.com/search-unihiker.html).
+Another that is popular is the [unihiker](https://www.dfrobot.com/search-unihiker.html), which comes with builtin touch screen, several sensors, a USB-A plug, and other plugs for sensors.

 <img src="./images/unihiker.jpg" style="display: block; margin-left: auto; margin-right: auto; width: 50%;">

 How do you know which to get?
-Generally, if the task requires relatively simple processing, such as sending of sensed data to other sources, and where low power consumption is important, then controllers are probably the best to use.
+Generally, if the task requires relatively simple processing, such as sending of sensed data to other places, and where low power consumption is important, then microcontrollers are probably the best to use.
 If you need to do more complex processing (eg AI analysis of data), then a CPU (possibly with an NPU - neural processing unit), is likely the best option.
 Though powering it will become more of an issue.

-It is common to create systems with a combination of devices - low powered controllers to read and pass on data, CPUs (perhaps with NPUs) to work with that data.
+It is common to create systems with a combination of devices - low powered microcontrollers to read and pass on data, CPUs (perhaps with NPUs) to work with that data.
 This is the model used with the Wairoa project.

 ### Sensors